Pickup is Thursday, November 17 from 10am to 6pm AND Friday, November 18 from 9am to 12noon.

 Leeks — 5 stalks — They are small this year, due to the poor potting soil.
 Leeks are like mild, glamorous onions.
 Our favorite use is in quiche, with red peppers and spinach or kale (fresh or frozen.)
 Leeks also freeze well, chopped raw in a bag, they can keep a month or two but then may start losing flavor.
 Easy Storage Tip: Fridge.

 Garlic — 5 heads– These should store until January or even February.
 Easy Storage Tip: Countertop or hanging basket.

 Kale — 1 clear bag — It is mild and yummy.
 Easy Storage Tip: Fridge.

 Sweet Potatoes — 3 pounds — We’ll have them clean and dirty, your choice.
 The clean ones are reliably good for two to three weeks.
 The dirty ones will store longer, maybe 1-2 months.
 Easy Storage Tip: Basement, 60°, if it’s not 60 then eat within one month.

 Dried Herbs — 2 Bunches Total— Oregano, Thyme, and Sage.

 Easy Storage Tip for entire share: Keep about half of everything in your fridge for eating all winter and then have a soup-making day with the rest of the share and freeze soup to enjoy all winter.
 There are a lot of soup recipes in recipes section below, along with copies of more detailed storage info available.
 And you can leave some of the roots with us to pick up at our winter store in December or later.

 We have a printed order sheet for everyone with your order, and you can “shop” from that list.
-This year we are pre-bagging all carrot orders of 10 lb or more: otherwise you will weigh the items that need to be weighed, we will have scales available.
+This year we are pre-bagging all carrot orders of 10 pounds or more — otherwise you will weigh the items that need to be weighed and we will have scales available.